 It is the responsibility of the student, with guidance from his/her faculty advisor, to fulfill all degree and program requirements.
 Students should keep an accurate record of courses taken.
-Students can conduct a degree audit in the student portal to check their progress.
-Transfer students should follow the educational plan outlined in their transfer evaluation.
+Transfer students should follow the educational plan outlined in their transfer evaluation using the degree matrix or academic road map found under the student resources on Blackboard.